irisida/golang/language_lessons/CH02_typesAndDatatypes/readme.md

 - `pointer` a pointer is a variable that stores the memory address of another variable.
 The value of an uninitialised pointer is nil.
 - `function and interface`
 - `channel` provides a mechanism for concurrently executing functions to communicate by sending and receiving values of a specified element type.

+- arrays and slices must be of a fixed type
+- disimilar types cause compilation errors